encodeous/gitrcfs/README.md

    var configFile = repo["config-dir/config.json"];
    ```

-All files and folders are of the type `RcfsNode`
+All files and directories are of the type `RcfsNode`

-Through this type, it is possible to listen for file changes, iterate the children of folders, and get the data from files.
+Through this type, it is possible to listen for file changes, iterate the children of directories, and get the data from files.

 ## `Samples`